 Lastly, you can use a hand held blender stick which is nice and convenient, a great space saver.
 I’ve used this for many soups, however haven’t tried it on this one.

-What to Serve with this Italian Chickpea Soup?
+What to Serve with a Creamy Garbanzo Bean Soup?

 Alternatively you can use chickpea soup for a lighter fare or for a side dish.
-The soup is surprisingly filling, where even after a single bowl and two max, you’re quite satisfied.
-I’m sure this has to do with the amount of fiber.
+The soup is surprisingly filling, where even after a single bowl and two, you’re quite satisfied.

 - 1 14 oz. can chickpeas rinse and drain